-One of the prettiest holiday plants is a cyclamen – cyclamen persicum, also known as the florist cyclamen.
+One of the prettiest Christmas plants is a cyclamen – cyclamen persicum, also known as the florist cyclamen.
 Like some other holiday plants, getting a cyclamen to rebloom after the first year can a tricky task.

 For this reason, many gardeners simply discard the plant after it is done flowering and purchase a new one the following year.